dankamongmen/notcurses/README.md

-The worst case input frame (in terms of output size) is one whose colors change from coordinate to coordinate, uses multiple combining characters within each grapheme cluster, and the geometry is large.
+The worst case input frame (in terms of output size) is one whose colors change from coordinate to coordinate, uses multiple combining characters within each grapheme cluster, and has a large geometry.
 Peculiarities of the terminal make it impossible to comment more meaningfully regarding delay.